Call to connect with a licensed agent

 6. Waiting until April 14

 If you’re a procrastinator, we’re talking to you!
 Tax Day is April 15, and it can be tempting to put things off until the deadline.
-The consequences are expensive – most tax preparation services will charge you extra for waiting, if they’re even willing to take on your return at all.
+The consequences are expensive – most tax preparation services will charge you extra for waiting, if they’re willing to take on your return at all.

 If you’re doing the return yourself, rushing can cause mistakes like swapping a 6 for a 9 or forgetting about that deduction.
-Get it out of the way early, and be done with it!
+Get it out of the way early and be done with it!

 7. Spelling names wrong

+The IRS advises you to compare your name on your tax return to the name on your Social Security card.
 Be sure they match exactly to avoid any setbacks!
-If you want to decrease the number of silly mistakes, consider e-filing rather than sending in a paper return
+If you want to decrease the number of silly mistakes, consider e-filing rather than sending in a paper return.

 Senior Tax Breaks